Azania Bank: Overview

-Azania Bank is a Tier One-sized commercial bank that engages in retail banking, corporate banking, lease financing, foreign exchange transactions and import/export financing, as well the issuance of letters of credit.
+Azania Bank is a Tier One-sized commercial bank that engages in retail banking, corporate banking, lease financing, foreign exchange transactions, import/export financing, and the issuance of letters of credit.
 Following the acquisition of the assets and liabilities of Bank M, in January 2019, the total assets of Azania Bank were valued at approximately TSh 1,339 billion (US$582 million).
 At that time the bank's shareholders equity was valued at TSh 164 billion (US$71.46 million).
 As of December 2019, the bank's total assets were valued at (US$496,575,000), with shareholders equity of (US$104,333,000).

 History

-The bank was established in 1995, as First Adili Bancorp, by Tanzanian citizens, together with national pension funds and International financial institutions, including the East African Development Bank, the Swedish International Development Agency and an American merchant bank, Gerald Metals Inc..
-Today, the main shareholders are Tanzanian pension funds and Tanzanian nationals.
+The bank was established in 1995 as First Adili Bancorp, by Tanzanian citizens, together with national pension funds and International financial institutions, including the East African Development Bank, the Swedish International Development Agency and an American merchant bank, Gerald Metals Inc. Today, the main shareholders are Tanzanian pension funds and Tanzanian nationals.

 In January 2019, Azania Bank acquired the assets and liabilities of Bank M, a retail commercial bank, which had been under management by Bank of Tanzania since August 2018, on account of "critical liquidity problems" and inability "to meet its obligations".